 Understanding Dog Seizures

-Before we jump into discussing all there is to know about Phenobarbital, it is important to understand your dog's disorder.
+Before we jump into discussing all there is to know about phenobarbital, it is important to understand your dog's disorder.
 Studies show that up to 5% of all dogs suffer from seizures, yet so many owners don't completely know what having an epileptic dog entails.
+During the postictal phase after a seizure, the pet may also exhibit signs of disorientation, pacing, ataxia, and possible blindness.

 Epilepsy is a term used to describe repeated episodes of seizures.